Today you’re going to learn how to create a marketing CV that gets you interviews.

 And as you can see, there’s an explanation about what the company does.

 The word “Enterprise” suggests what the value of the solution this person is marketing.

 It has a target audience on there – marketing to C-Level contacts within FTSE companies, is a different ball-game to marketing to Directors of SMEs.

 And it also has a brief synopsis of what this person’s overall objective is.
 In this case lead generation.

 So as you can see, it’s much easier to see exactly what the second candidate can do.

-And this is also really important if you’re trying to get a job with an excellent company, where competition is just super, super-high.
+And this is also really important if you’re trying to get a job with a great company, where competition is just super high.